mdreece/Quick-HDRI-Controls/README.md

      - Linux: Cycles, Octane
      - MacOS 14.0+: Cycles
 - Flamenco switching only supported with Cycles
-- Main features work in v4.0.0, for best experience use v4.2.0
+- Main features work in v4.0.0, for best experience use v4.2.0 and up

 ##
 ## Support